drea025/Iris_Analysis_Final/README.md

 2. Scatterplot: Do the different species display different lengths and/or width of sepals and petals?
 3. Decision tree: Can the different attributes of the sepals and petals predict the species?
 ### Data Overview
+The Iris dataset contains the length and width of petals and sepals in three different species of irises.
+There are fifty measurements of each species in the four different categories (petal width and length, and sepal width and length).
 ### Machine Learning Model
 ### Database Integration
 ### Dashboard